cbdevnet/ipmagnet/README.txt

 	(and they'd be right) as the spec explicitly states that when a 'failure reason' key is sent (which ipMagnet does), NO other key may be present.
 So use at your own risk.

+	Large or high-volume installations, much as I would encourage everyone to host their own instances instead, should probably use some advanced safeguards, such as using a RDBMS more suited for such workloads (such as PostgreSQL or MariaDB) as the data backend.
+This can be done by changing the DSN (Data Source Name).
+Please refer to the PHP PDO manual for information on how to do that.
+	The database needs to contain a table named 'hits' with the columns 'id' INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL UNIQUE 'hash' TEXT NOT NULL or VARCHAR(40) NOT NULL (depending on your RDBMS) 'timestamp' INTEGER NOT NULL
+		'addr' TEXT NOT NULL or VARCHAR(255) NOT NULL 'agent' TEXT NOT NULL or VARCHAR(255) NOT NULL Another good idea would be to use a cronjob to regularly wipe the database to ensure better privacy on behalf of the users.